-'Near Field Communications' or NFC, is quickly becoming a valuable tool in business marketing strategies.What is NFC?
-In short, NFC is a type of standards-based technology that is used to provide short range two-way communication between electronic devices.
+What is NFC?
+In short, NFC is a type of standards-based technology that is used to provide short-range, two-way communication between electronic devices.
 Still unclear?
 If you’ve ever seen or used the contactless credit card readers offered by some stores and restaurants as a payment method, you’ve already been exposed to NFC technology.

 However, NFC technology isn’t just a device-to-device technology.
 It has since grown to include the use of tags, which allow for even more expanded use of NFC in business.
 The more commonplace it becomes, the more ways businesses are discovering NFC can be used in their marketing efforts.
 Here are seven smart ways you can use NFC in your business.

 This was the initial primary function for using NFC in business, and countless businesses got on board.
-Contactless payments make real time payment transactions a breeze, which enhances the UX by speeding up the checkout line.
+Contactless payments make real-time payment transactions a breeze, which enhances the UX by speeding up the checkout line.
 The contactless payment idea extends to B2B as well.
 Among other NFC ideas, a business could include the technology on their printed invoices, and that would allow business customers to pay quickly using their mobile devices.

-For businesses that maintain a bricks-and-mortar store, NFC marketing is a breeze.
-When printing posters, newsletters, or other promotional materials, include an NFC tag that can be read by a consumer’s NFC-enabled mobile device.
+For businesses that maintain a brick-and-mortar store, NFC marketing is a breeze.
+When printing posters, newsletters, or other promotional materials, you can include an NFC tag that can be read by a consumer’s NFC-enabled mobile device.
 Whatever you choose to insert in the tag can be read by the phone or tablet, and your customers will reap the rewards.
 Ideas to embed include a 25% off coupon, bonus rewards points, or even the ability to purchase tickets to an event.

-Meeting of the Minds
+- Meeting of the minds

 Business meetings can run more efficiently, and resources such as paper and ink can be saved, by incorporating NFC technology into the meeting.
 The short-range technology is ideal for situations where information needs to change hands.
 For example, files and other documents can be shared with co-workers with just a wave of the phone or tablet.
-That way, everyone has a copy of the item being discussed, and no resources are wasted.
+That way, everyone has a copy of the item being discussed, and no resources are wasted

 Talk about enhancing the customer’s experience.
 NFC tags can be programmed to allow free in-store Wi-Fi to your customers.
 By simply waving their mobile device over the strategically placed tags, your customers can access the internet in your store without the need for a password.